 Mid-October also brought us back to Tybee to work with Samantha and Kristopher from Maryland.
 When I pronounced them married, Samantha threw her hand in the air.
 This is definitely one of my favorite wedding pictures of all of 2017!

 October 21st was the busiest day of the entire year.
 All of our officiants worked and all three of us officiated exactly at 5PM.
-We also worked for the first time with a new partner photographer, Ashly from Matthew & Ashly Fine Art Photography.
+We also worked for the first time with a new partner photographer, Ashly McCoy, Wedding Photographer.
 Here are pictures she took of the weddings for Zach & Julia in Whitefield Square and Tiffany & Dakota in Troup Square.

 That weekend, I also married Jenny & Renee in the older part of Bonaventure Cemetery, overlooking the marsh, with Lyndi & Jason Photography.
 They included their puppy who was incredibly sweet!

 The end of October brought us another midwestern couple, Virginia & Robert, from Michigan.
 They told people that they were eloping, but not where, which I thought was brilliant!
 I also loved that Virginia wore a purple dress.

 And finally, the last Sunday of October brought me back to the Wormsloe Historic Site with Kristy & Rob who had the perfect, intimate wedding with their family, planned by Savannah Wedding Dreams.

 I was also inducted into the 100 Review Club for WeddingWire in October.
 This was a big deal because I have only been in business a few years, and I really appreciate all the amazing things my past clients have said about me.
 My clients make my job easy!